elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A closure is a function that remembers its outer variables and can access them.
 In JavaScript, all functions are naturally Closures (there is only one exception, The "new Function" syntax).
-Functions automatically remember where they get created using a hidden [[Environment]] property, and then their code can access outer variables.</div><br />
+Functions automatically remember where their point of creation is using a hidden [[Environment]] property, and then their code can access outer variables.</div><br />
   <div><strong>Technical Response:</strong> A closure is a function that remembers its outer variables and can access them.
-In some languages, that is impossible, or a function should get written in a special way to make it happen.
+In some languages, that is impossible, or a function is written in a special way to make it happen.
 In JavaScript, all functions are naturally Closures (there is only one exception, The "new Function" syntax).
-Functions automatically remember where they get created using a hidden [[Environment]] property, and then their code can access outer variables.
+Functions automatically remember where their point of creation is using a hidden [[Environment]] property, and then their code can access outer variables.
   </div><br />

 :::note